 Managing Your Library

-How to save, search, and export your sermon outlines in SermonWise AI
+How to save, search, and export your sermon and homily starters in SermonWise AI

-Every sermon outline you generate in SermonWise AI is automatically saved to your personal library.
-This article explains how to find, organize, and export your outlines.
+Every sermon starter you generate in SermonWise AI is automatically saved to your personal library.
+This article explains how to find, organize, and export your sermon starters.

 Automatic Saving